When a Viable Threat Is Indicated: What That Really Means and Why It Matters

 Step 5: Remediation and Response

 Once a threat is validated, the focus shifts to containment and mitigation.
 This phase requires a balance between speed and precision to minimize damage.
-Analysts orchestrate responses made for the threat’s nature:
+Analysts orchestrate responses meant for the threat’s nature:

 - Containment — Isolate compromised systems, revoke suspicious access, or block malicious IP ranges.